convert-units/convert-units/README.md

 */
 ```

-To get detailed descriptions of all units, use `list`.
+List detailed descriptions of all units:

 ```js
 convert().list();